DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/keyboard-shortcuts.md

 ---
 # Keyboard Shortcuts

-The table below lists key combinations available in the **Diagram**.
+The table below lists key combinations available in the **Diagram** tool.

 | Shortcut | Description |
 |---|---|